 ***National Science Teacher's Association***

-There are TWO curriculum guides for this book
+There are THREE curriculum guides for this book created by different sources:

 For a guide designed by PROJECT LEARNING TREE, a national environmental education organization, Please click HERE. (https://www.plt.org/recommended-reading/the-walking-fish/)